 The U.S. Department of Education or Grinnell College may select your FAFSA for a process called verification.
 You will be notified of the requirements should your FAFSA be selected, and the documents will show as needed in the online financial aid office.
 You may also view general requirements on our Federal Verification web page.

 If selected, verification must be completed before any funds (federal, state, institutional) will be disbursed to your student account.
 Delays beyond the start of classes may result in interest charges on unpaid balances, even if pending aid will cover the balance.

-Estimated awards are calculated using the CSS PROFILE.
-Upon deposit, if you have an estimated award, Grinnell will request and review the final 2016 parent federal tax return, including W-2s, and the 2018–19 Free Application for Federal Student Aid (FAFSA) to finalize estimated packages.
+Estimated awards are calculated using the CSS Profile.
+Upon deposit, if you have an estimated award, Grinnell will request and review the final 2019 parent federal tax return, including W-2s, and the 2021–22 Free Application for Federal Student Aid (FAFSA) to finalize estimated packages.
 Estimated grant award totals typically do not change, provided actual income is similar to your family’s initial estimates.